 Air New Zealand is Not the Only Airline in New Zealand

 It may surprise you but it is true, New Zealand has several domestic airlines serving cities small and big.
-You can compare several domestic routes, add-on packages and other airlines such as Jetstar when using Skyscanner.
-It compares all your options and the point you in the direction of the cheapest website to book your flight, often the airline directly as it is often your best option in New Zealand.
+You can compare several domestic routes, add-on packages and other airlines such as Jetstar, Sounds Air and more, as listed in our guide to the Domestic Flights in New Zealand.